lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ## Vulnerability Scan Analysis

-Once the scan was completed, I downloaded the report to extract the details on what it was able to find from the vulenrable host.
+Once the scan was completed, I downloaded the report to extract the details on what it was able to find from the vulnerable host.

 ![Pasted image 20240518205219](https://github.com/lm3nitro/Projects/assets/55665256/03058558-5e90-41cb-8a17-1c911b2d53aa)